typedb/typedb-docs/05-running-typedb-cluster/02-kubernetes.md

 helm install typedb-cluster vaticle/typedb-cluster --set "exposed=true"
 ```

-Once the deployment has completed, the servers would be accessible via public IPs assigned to the Kubernetes `LoadBalancer` services.
+Once the deployment has completed, the servers would be accessible via public IPs/hostnames assigned to the Kubernetes `LoadBalancer` services.
 The addresses can obtained with this command:

 ```
 kubectl get svc -l external-ip-for=typedb-cluster \
--o='custom-columns=NAME:.metadata.name,IP:.status.loadBalancer.ingress[0].ip'
+-o='custom-columns=NAME:.metadata.name,IP OR HOSTNAME:.status.loadBalancer.ingress[0].*'
 ```

 **Deploying with in-flight encryption**